kusitms/Tasks/Week1/README.md

 For `MyDataset` you just have to load the csv file provided, and when `print(mydataset[0])` is executed, the result should be the first whole row of the csv provided.

 For `MyDatasetAdvanced` you will have to receive additional arg `mode`. `mode` should be 'train', 'val', or 'test'.
 The ratio should be 7:1:2.
 So, when `mode == 'train'`, there should be only 21 rows, and so on.
-You have to be keep in mind that 'train', 'val', 'test' dataset should not have any duplicate rows.
+You have to keep in mind that 'train', 'val', 'test' dataset should not have any duplicate rows.

 # Due